Name: Sandrijn van der Horst

 Interests/influences: A great variety of (underground) music, sound/noise, art, film, nature/environment, sound/musicgear and instruments, computerstuff, history, politics and global issues, religious and spiritual subjects.

 Sandrijn van der Horst (1981) makes experimental films, audiovisual installations and soundscapes.
 In his works he explores the behaviour of light versus movement and speed, and the tension between image and sound.
 Nature is an important and constant inspiration.
-He mainly focusses on the mystic and obscure atmosphere that lies hidden within.
+He mainly focuses on the mystic and obscure atmosphere that lies hidden within.

 Besides film and video, he uses sounds from several musical instruments and fieldrecordings, that often return unrecognizable due to heavy processing in the composing phase.
 On several occasions there have been live soundscape performances combined with video projections.